Definition of Disease and Syndrome

-It is also possible that they cover his behaviour in order to protect him.
+It is also possible that they cover his behavior in order to protect him.
 The patient is a victim here and finds himself/herself in a psychological dependence.
 Rational judgment is no longer possible (trauma bonding).
-A classic example are women in relationships with narcissistic personalities.
+Classic examples are women in relationships with narcissistic personalities.

 Safe Decision-Making For or Against Treatment

 As a matter of principle, even harmless diseases can lead to complications which can take a threatening turn at any time.
 Even in cases of moderate diseases, exacerbations can occur if the right time is missed when treatment could bring about a cure.

 Physicians without sufficient experience are more at risk to make mistakes.
 To recognize one’s own abilities and its limitations is the responsibility of the physician; this also includes consulting experts or experienced colleagues promptly.
 The fear of making mistakes must not lead to uncertainties.

 If the physician questions himself too much, it will hinder his daily decision-making processes which can indeed be challenging.
 Too much confidence in their own abilities can, however, endanger the patient’s life.
 The physician will most certainly encounter situations in his lifetime and not only at the beginning of his career, in which the decision for or against a specific or basic treatment is difficult.